Master of Arts in Liberal Studies

 Those individuals with an undergraduate degree who wish to sample a race can only have a special student application to take one MALS race.
 Credit for the race can be applied to the MALS degree requirements of the student's degree in the course of the race.

 Graduate courses are open only to those who have been admitted to the MALS program.
 They are not open to general auditors or to undergraduate Reed students.
 Students currently enrolled in the MALS program are eligible for audit undergraduate courses and should be included in the section on auditors in the admission section of this catalog (under "Special Admission Groups").

-The Committee on Graduate Studies will consider applications from Reed MALS graduates who wish to audit a specific graduate course.
-Graduates must submit an audit application to the committee no later than 30 days before the start of the desired term.
-The committee will consider the auditor's statement of interest, instructor approval, and space availability in the admission to the race.
-MALS graduates can audit one more than one race per year.
+MALS graduates may apply to audit one MALS course per academic year.
+Graduates should submit an audit to the MALS director no later than 30 days before the start of the desired semester.
+The director will consider the auditor's statement of interest, instructor approval, and place of entry into the race.

 Costs and Financial Assistance

 Tuition is calculated on a per-unit basis at a rate reduced from that of the undergraduate program.
 For the 2013-14 academic year, the MALS tuition rates are as follows: